VictorCam/twitter-redis-node/README.md

 # Project-CodeCanine

 A work in progress project.

+## Note for Windows Users

-Note that Windows users should use WSL2 terminal within VScode and clone the project outside of the <b>mnt</b> directory for a better experience with this project due to slower speeds.</br></br>
+Windows users should use WSL2 terminal within VScode and clone the project outside of the <b>mnt</b> directory for a better experience with this project due to slower speeds.
+Download the WSL then within VScode press Ctrl + Shift + P and lookup "Remote-WSL: New WSL Window using Distro" and pick the distro and work you way down starting with the database.</br></br>

 ## 1. DATABASE (./db)